Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Planning a Bathroom Renovation?

-If your project includes plumbing moves, electrical changes, or condo or strata coordination, sequencing matters.
-A quick scope review can keep approvals and timelines aligned.
+If your project includes plumbing moves, electrical changes, shower tile, vanity tops, grout restoration, wet-area prep, or condo/strata coordination, sequencing matters.
+A clear scope review can help keep approvals, installation steps, and timelines aligned.

 Bathroom Permit FAQs